As you read this article, you might be sitting at your desk, dreaming of living a freer lifestyle.

 The way that you have succeeded thus far is by breaking out of the 9 to 5 rat race and doing the things that others weren’t willing to do.

-And these same principles apply to going offshore and becoming a tax-free global citizen.
+These same principles apply to going offshore and becoming a tax-free global citizen.
 It’s going to take some work and a few major changes.